henrifnk/FACT/README.md

 c_lrn$train(tsk_usa)
 ```

-Then, we create a `ClustPredictor` that wraps all the information needed
+Then, we create a `ClustPredictor` that wraps the information needed for
-for our methods.
+our methods.

 ``` r
 predictor = ClustPredictor$new(c_lrn, data = tsk_usa$data(), y = c_lrn$model$membership)